denvrdata/denvrdemos/langchain/nvidia/README.md

 Okay, cool, so we have a bunch of downloaded files with some mappings in our `'downloads'` table.
 Now we want to break these files into chunks and store them as embedding vectors we can then search.
-Well we can just use LangChain to couple an embedding model with an `'embeddings'` table to solve this for us.
+We can just use LangChain to couple an embedding model with an `'embeddings'` table to solve this for us.

 ```python
 LOGGER.info("Creating a vector store in the duckdb 'embeddings' table.")